BeHarsha/beharsha.github.io/README.md

 # ⭐ Support

-If you like this portfolio repository, consider giving it a ⭐ on GitHub!
+If you like this portfolio repository, consider giving it a ⭐ on GitHub

 # License